leogulus/leogulus.github.io/project.md

 ## My Volunteer/Outreach Works
 - **[MKI Astrogazers](https://astrogazers.mit.edu/)**\\
   We are an outreach group of graduate students mostly in the MIT astrophysics division.
 We take telescopes around the Cambridge/Boston area to show the cosmos to the public.
-We also have a solar telescope for daytime viewing
+We also have a solar telescope for daytime observing.

 - **[The Ryerson Astronomical Society](https://astro.uchicago.edu/RAS/)**\\
-  I served as a President for the Ryerson Astronomical Society in college.
-The main goal for the club is to organie public viewing to observe celestial objects on the roof of our building.
+  I served as a President for the Ryerson Astronomical Society in college from 2012-2014.
+The main goal for the club is to organize public viewing to observe celestial objects on the roof of our building.

 - **[Community Camp](http://communitycamp.weebly.com/index.html)**\\
-  My another interests is about volunteering and education.
-This website is an example for student camps that I previously organized and documents related to these activities so that others would be able to do a similar project.
+  My other interest is about volunteering and education.
+This website is an example for student camps that I have previously organized and documents related to these activities so that others would be able to do a similar project.

 ## My Blog
 - **[My Blog](http://leogulus-champ.blogspot.com/)** \\